fvicente/alfersoft.com.ar/_posts/2010-02-05-extracting-flv-meta-tags-with-python.md

   - video
 comments: true
 ---
-I&#8217;ve stolen this code from <a href="http://code.activestate.com/recipes/457406/" target="_blank">http://code.activestate.com/recipes/457406/</a> which in turn was stolen / ported from <a rel="nofollow" href="http://inlet-media.de/flvtool2">http://inlet-media.de/flvtool2 </a>, made some small fixes in bugs related to the date conversion function, object and array unmarshaling, file name hardcoded, etc&#8230; If you want to learn more about the FLV format and metatags read Acrobat&#8217;s <a title="Video File Format Specification Version 10" href="http://www.adobe.com/devnet/flv/pdf/video_file_format_spec_v10.pdf" target="_blank">Video File Format Specification Version 10</a>
+I&#8217;ve stolen this code from <a href="http://code.activestate.com/recipes/457406/" target="_blank">http://code.activestate.com/recipes/457406/</a> which in turn was stolen / ported from <a rel="nofollow" href="http://inlet-media.de/flvtool2">http://inlet-media.de/flvtool2</a>, made some small fixes in bugs related to the date conversion function, object and array unmarshaling, file name hardcoded, etc&#8230; If you want to learn more about the FLV format and metatags read Acrobat&#8217;s <a title="Video File Format Specification Version 10" href="http://www.adobe.com/devnet/flv/pdf/video_file_format_spec_v10.pdf" target="_blank">Video File Format Specification Version 10</a>

 <!--more-->

+{% highlight python %}
-<pre class="brush: python; title: ; notranslate" title="">from struct import unpack
+from struct import unpack
 from datetime import datetime

 class FLVReader(dict):
     """